SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Introduction

 Learning on large graphs that connect interdependent data points is a fundamental problem in machine learning, with diverse applications in social and natural sciences~\cite{largegraph-app-1,largegraph-app-2,largegraph-app-3,largegraph-app-4,largegraph-app-5}.
 One key challenge is to obtain effective node representations, especially under limited computation budget (e.g., time and space), that can be efficiently utilized for various downstream tasks.

-Recently, Transformers~\cite{graphtransformer-2020,graphbert-2020,graphtrans-neurips21,graphformer-neurips21,graphgps,nodeformer} have emerged as a popular class of foundation encoders for graph-structured data, by treating nodes in the graph as input tokens.
+Recently, Transformers have emerged as a popular class of foundation encoders for graph-structured data, by treating nodes in the graph as input tokens, and show highly competitive performance on graph-level tasks~\cite{graphtransformer-2020,graphbert-2020,graphtrans-neurips21,graphformer-neurips21,graphgps} and node-level tasks~\cite{nodeformer,wu2023difformer}.
 The global attention mechanism in Transformers~\cite{transformer} can capture implicit inter-dependencies among nodes that are not embodied by input graph structures, but could potentially make a difference in data generation (e.g., the undetermined structures of proteins that lack known tertiary structures~\cite{nagarajan2013novel,trans-app-1}).
 This advantage provides Transformers with the desired expressivity and leads to superior performance over graph neural networks in small-graph-based applications~\cite{trans-app-1,trans-app-2,trans-app-3,trans-app-4,trans-app-5}.

 A concerning trend in current architectures is their tendency to automatically adopt the design philosophy of Transformers used in vision and language tasks~\cite{bert,gpt3,vit}.
 This involves stacking deep multi-head attention layers, which results in large model sizes and a data-hungry nature.
-However, this design approach poses a significant challenge for Transformers for scaling to large graphs.
+However, this design approach poses a significant challenge for Transformers to scale to large graphs.

 $\bullet$\; Due to the global all-pair attention mechanism, the time and space complexity of Transformers often scales quadratically with respect to the number of nodes, and the computation graph grows exponentially as the number of layers increases.
-Thereby, training deep Transformers for large graphs with node numbers in the millions can be extremely resource-intensive and may require delicate techniques for partitioning the inter-connected nodes into smaller mini-batches in order to mitigate computational overhead~\cite{nodeformer,survey-graphtransformer,chen2023nagphormer,ANS-GT}.
+Thereby, training deep Transformers for large graphs with node numbers in the millions can be extremely resource-intensive and may require delicate techniques for partitioning the inter-connected nodes into smaller mini-batches in order to mitigate computational overhead~\cite{nodeformer,wu2023difformer,survey-graphtransformer,chen2023nagphormer}.

 $\bullet$\; In small-graph-based tasks such as graph-level prediction for molecular property~\cite{hu2021ogb}, where each instance is a graph and there are typically abundant labeled graph instances in a dataset, large Transformers may have sufficient supervision for generalization.
 However, in large-graph-based tasks such as node-level prediction for protein functions~\cite{ogb-nips20}, where there is usually only a single graph and each node is an instance, labeled nodes may be relatively limited.
 This exacerbates the vulnerability of large Transformers to overfitting in such cases.